The Saint-Ours chapel and the Echaillon viewpoint

 Of the 12 communes nestled at the foot of the Vercors, Veurey-Voroize is the most northerly.
 The walk proposed here leads to the Saint-Ours chapel, next to the Echaillon viewpoint.

-SEE AND KNOW: It is from Petit Port that the famous Echaillon stone was shipped.
-It can be found, for example, in the natural history museum (colonnades overlooking the plant garden as well as elements of the façade).
+SEE AND KNOW:The famous Echaillon stone was shipped from Petit Port.
+It can be seen, for example, at the Natural History Museum (colonnades overlooking the Jardin des Plantes, as well as elements of the facade).
 From Roman times to the 17th century, limestone extracted from Echaillon was transported by river.
-In the 18th century, violent floods washed away the access road and the quarry only resumed regular activity in 1848.
-The quarries then closed permanently in 1939.
+In the 18th century, violent flooding washed out the access road, and the quarry did not resume regular activity until 1848.
+The quarries closed for good in 1939.

 Rates